 After the birth of our daughter I believe I went thorough postpartum depression.
 But, since I was already depressed, I didn't realize that this was something different.
 I should have been happy.
 By the time she was 2, I was living a wonderful life in Orlando with my husband and daughter.
 We lived in a wonderful older neighborhood full of azaleas, and yet, I wasn't happy.
 I cried and cried.
 My poor child must have picked up on my unhappiness and acted out also making things even worse.
 She was a handful and dealing with her left me exhausted and even emptier.
 I felt empty inside and numb.
 I believe I was blocking all feelings.
 My marriage fell apart.
 I left for the DR once more.
 We got divorced.

 I got a dream job in Altos de Chavón, a beautiful recreation of a medieval artist village in the Dominican Republic.
 I had a wonderful life as and artist / graphic designer and for the first time in my life I didn't have a father or a husband.
 I made some terrible mistakes in my self discovery journey in Altos, but it was a small environment to try things out for the first time.
 I had never dated, I knew nothing, and had done nothing.
-If I had been in a big city the results could have been devastating.
+If I had been in a big city the results could have been much worse.